DIRECTLab/carla-energy-consumption/docs/add_new_vehicle_UE5.md

 #### Fixed
 * I found the file!
 * Just had to add my created vehicle to the json file.
 After doing so, the kenworth truck loaded up on the client side!
-* Note the accessor from the client side when you make a csv file for your vehicle is as follows `vehicle.MAKE.MODEL` ie `vehicle.kenworth.lessmaterials` is what loaded the truck.
+* Note the accessor from the client side when you make a csv file for your vehicle is as follows `vehicle.MAKE.MODEL` ie `vehicle.kenworth.truck` is what loaded the truck.
 * Added the following to `VehicleParameters.json`
     ```json
     {
         "Make": "kenworth",
-        "Model": "lessmaterials",
+        "Model": "truck",
-        "Class": "/Game/Carla/Blueprints/Vehicles/KenworthLessMaterials/BP_KenworthLessMaterials.BP_KenworthLessMaterials_C",
+        "Class": "/Game/Carla/Blueprints/Vehicles/KenworthTruck/BP_KenworthTruck.BP_KenworthTruck_C",
         "NumberOfWheels": 4,
         "Generation": -1,
         "ObjectType": "",